MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Introduction

-\textbf{$\blacktriangleright$ High accuracy with low memory consumption: mixed-precision between output features on the weight, with global salience identification.} Given that different neurons matter differently to the model's output, we use different bit-width for different output features (i.e., output channels) for the weight quantization, 8-bit for output features with high salience and 4-bit for others (Fig.\ref{fig:mixed-precision-linear}).
-Rather than using a uniformed number of outliers within each layer according to the estimated salience w.r.t. each single layer~\cite{atom}, \SYS{} identifies the salience of different output features globally according to the estimated loss to the model's output.
+\textbf{$\blacktriangleright$ High accuracy with low memory consumption: mixed-precision between output features on the weight, with global salience identification.} Given that different neurons matter differently to the model's output, we use different bit-width for different output features (i.e., output channels) for the weight quantization (Fig.\ref{fig:mixed-precision-linear}).
+Rather than using a uniform number of outliers within each layer according to the estimated salience w.r.t. each single layer~\cite{atom, slim-llm}, \SYS{} identifies the salience of different output features globally according to the estimated loss to the model's output.
 This is because different layers can have different importance to the model.
 Besides, the mixed-precision between output features makes the system design easier than between input features because the calculation of different output features are disjoint sub-problems.

 \textbf{$\blacktriangleright$ High accuracy with good system efficiency: the co-designed quantization configuration and GPU kernel optimization.} We observe the sweet spot of several quantization decisions to achieve both good accuracy and system efficiency. \SYS{} uses 8-bit for activation quantization as it can retain a good accuracy.
 Besides, MatMul execution tends to be bound more on the larger weight tensor rather than the smaller activation tensor, which weakens the need to push the activation smaller (refer to Sec.\ref{subsec:decision}). \SYS{} uses symmetric quantization for 8-bit and asymmetric for 4-bit for good accuracy, both in group-wise manner.
 Such configuration makes it challenging to achieve good system efficiency.
-We design the two-step dequantization to enable using fast int8 Tensor Core for such configuration, along with the fast integer-float conversion to decrease the dequantization overhead.
-We also present the software pipeline design of the quantized linear kernel on the modern GPU\footnote{We mainly discuss the model execution on the GPU in this paper.
-But the basic principle is general.}.
+We design the two-step dequantization to enable using fast int8 Tensor Core for such configuration, along with the fast integer-float conversion to reduce the dequantization overhead.
+We make the software pipeline design to tackle the system challenge of group-wise and 4-bit asymmetric quantization, and present the state-of-the-art group-wise int8 quantization GPU kernel, supporting asymmetric 4-bit and symmetric 8-bit weight. \cb{We also provide the quantization-aware Roofline analysis in this paper.}